grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 After a few more minutes of staring at black empty sea, seeing nothing and at the same time knowing they were out there, Percy could no longer stand just relying on Chips' range estimates.
 She lowered the periscope and slipped down the ladder and stepped over to the navigation table.
 Chips immediately understood what she was doing, and without saying anything handed Percy a piece of scrap paper on which she had written a list of ranges and bearings for the contact in pencil.

 Captain Percy leaned over the navigation table, holding her flashlight pointed at their location on the chart with one hand while reading the markings on Chips' paper and using her other hand to lay down the contact's course and times on the chart with a grease pencil.
-She then marked out their own progress since they picked up the contact on sonar, but it was so short it almost didn't merit marking on the map.
+She then marked out their own progress since they picked up the contact on sonar, but it was so short it almost didn't merit marking on the chart.

 "Fuck they're moving fast."
 Said Percy to herself.
 "We might be able to fucking see them already."